Edward J. Hannan

 The Statistical Society of Australia awarded him the Pitman Medal in recognition of his life's work.
 In 1970 he was elected to the Australian Academy of Science.
 He also won the 1979 Thomas Ranken Lyle Medal of the Australian Academy of Science.

+Hannan had left school at the age of 15, becoming a bank clerk for Commonwealth Bank before entering the Australian Army in 1941 and seeing action as a lieutenant during the New Guinea campaign.
 A full account of his life and work is contained in the Biographical Memoirs of the Australian Academy of Science.

 Hannan is the namesake of the Hannan Medal awarded by the Australian Academy of Science.